radicalAI/radical-ai/principles.md

 ## Radical AI Principles

-1. We recognize that power is distributed unevenly, and People of Color, Black, Indigenous, Womxn, Queer, Trans, Gender Non-Conforming, Poor, Dis-abled, and other communities are pushed to the margins.
+1. We recognize that power is distributed unevenly, and People of Color, Black, Indigenous, Women, Queer, Trans, Gender Non-Conforming, Poor, Dis-abled, and other communities are pushed to the margins.
 We commit to <i>resisting</i> these interlocking systems of oppression, including Racism, Coloniality, Casteism, Heteropatriarchy, Capitalism, and Ableism.
 We commit to <i>striving</i> toward